-One of the biggest “improvements” that Mozilla claims is the Firefox memory usage, in particular, the vanquishing of memory leaks.
-Although Firefox memory usage improved a little over the last few years, it still uses a lot of memory; a little more than I feel comfortable with and for this reason I created Firemin.
+Firemin is a small utility to reduce the amount of memory Firefox or other browsers use.
+Although Firefox’s memory usage improved a little over the last few years, it still uses a lot of memory; a little more than we feel comfortable with.

-Rather than complain about it, we decided to fix it.
-Enter Firemin; simply put, it will attempt to eliminate Firefox memory leaks and decrease the amount of memory Firefox uses.
-All I did was tweak our Memory Booster a little and applied it to Firefox (including Firefox extensions) and all the memory leaks was gone.
+Simply put, Firemin will attempt to eliminate Firefox memory leaks and decrease the amount of memory Firefox uses.
+All I did was tweak our Memory Booster a little and applied it to Firefox and this solved the memory leak issues.

 Firemin vs. Windows Memory Management

 Windows will also periodically scan running processes and tell them to release their unused memory.
 You could argue that this makes Firemin unnecessary, and you would be spot on.
-However, It is my opinion that Windows does not clean out memory as often as I would like it to.
+However, It is our opinion that Windows does not clean out memory as often as we would like it to.
 Firemin runs the clean memory API call a few times per second.

 The method Firemin uses to decrease Firefox memory usage is not proven and the debate over if it works or not will go on until the end of time, but the logic remains; if it works for you, use it and if it does not, don’t use it.
 It is really that simple.